NatronGitHub/Natron/README.md

 ### Features planned for next major version

-- Mask edition via a rotoscoping node: We're half way through the development of this feature.
-- Chroma keyer: This feature is implemented and usable.
+- 2D Tracker

 ### Features planned for future versions

-- Node-graph enhancements: "global view" + magnetic grid + pre-comps
+- Node-graph enhancements: "global view" + pre-comps

 - Python scripting: Natron will be entirely scriptable, to operate with the node graph faster and also to allow Natron to be used as a command-line tool only.